willfurnass/sheffield_hpc/FAQs.rst

         The maximum run time for Bessemer is 168 hours.

-        You can get an estimate for when your job will run on Bessemer using:
+        You can get an :ref:`estimate <squeue-start-estimate>` for when your job will run on Bessemer using:

         .. code-block:: console